compilerla/compiler-admin/README.md

 Additionally, GYB is used for Gmail backup/restore.
 See the [GYB Wiki](https://github.com/GAM-team/got-your-back/wiki) for more information.

-**Note:** This setup can only be performed by administrators of the Compiler Google Workspace.
+**Note:** This setup can only be performed by those with administrator access to Compiler's Google Workspace.

 ## Creating a user